BIBA

 Motor Excess Insurance

-You can protect from £300 to £1500, and prices start from £14.99 for a 12-month policy.
+Motor Excess protection insurance can help.
+You can protect motor excess yearly from £300 to £1500, and prices start from £14.99 for a 12-month policy.

 Why not click for an instant quote and cover and see how easy and affordable an excess insurance policy can be?

-An EasyGap Excess Insurance policy can be an affordable way to ensure you maximise savings on your motor insurance while not leaving yourself open to large ( often unexpected ) payments.
+An EasyGap Excess Insurance policy can be an affordable way to ensure you maximise savings on your motor insurance policy while not leaving yourself open to large ( often unexpected ) payments.

-Types of Excess on your motor insurance
+Types of Excess on your vehicle insurance

 1. Compulsory excess is an amount your insurance insists you pay for any repair/write-off or claim.